 Drug Trafficking, and the "Organized Crime and Drug Enforcement Task Force (OCDETF)"

 Gun and Gang Violence in Idaho, called "Project Safe Neighborhoods (PSN)"

-Idaho has five Indian Reservations within its borders: the Shosone-Bannock at Fort Hall in eastern Idaho; Duck Valley on the Idaho-Nevada border; the Nez Perce in north central Idaho; and the Coeur d'Alene and Kootenai in the Panhandle.
-Because it is the federal government's responsibility to assist and protect the people of Indian Country, the U.S. Attorney's Office has significant responsibility to work with these tribal nations to promote and protect public safety in Indian Country.
+Idaho has five Indian Reservations within its borders: the Shosone-Bannock tribes in eastern Idaho; Shoshone-Paiute tribes on the Idaho-Nevada border; the Nez Perce tribe in north central Idaho; and the Coeur d'Alene and Kootenai tribes in the Panhandle.
+The U.S. Attorney's Office has significant responsibility to work with these tribal nations to promote and protect public safety in Indian Country.
 The office works hard to foster a respectful and harmonious relationship with the Tribes and tribal members.
 To this end, in 2011, U.S. Attorney Olson implemented her Indian Country Community Safety Strategy, Idaho’s first comprehensive strategy for promoting and protecting public safety in Indian Country.

-The U.S. Attorney’s Office houses the Asset Forfeiture Unit assists federal prosecutors in recovering the proceeds of crime.
+The U.S. Attorney’s Office houses the Asset Forfeiture Unit to assist federal prosecutors in recovering the proceeds of crime.
 Federal laws require that people convicted of crimes such as drug trafficking, money laundering, fraud, or terrorism must forfeit both their profits and the equipment they used to commit the crimes.
 By divesting convicted criminals of the profits of their crimes, as well as the instrumentalities used to commit their crimes, the office seeks to make crime unprofitable.
-Forfeited assets can be used to help fund federal, state, and local law enforcement activities and to repay the victims of crime.
+Forfeited assets can be used to help fund federal, state and local law enforcement activities and to repay the victims of crime.